sickozell/SickoCV/README.md

 If Release is set to 0 (and attack is set greater than 0) and a new GATE or Toggle TRIGGER is detected before Attack phase has ended, the next Attack phase will start from the previous reached Attack point.

 These behaviors are more understandable connecting a scope on the output.

-## bTogglerSt / bTogglerSt Compact
-### Buffered stereo signal toggle switch router, with VCA and ASR envelope generator, in regular and compact form factor
-#### - Description:
-- Buffered Toggled VCA with builtin ASR envelope generator
-- Buffered Toggled ASR envelope generator
-- Buffer mute/unmute CVs or mono/stereo AUDIO signals according to an ASR envelope activated by Toggle Triggers

-bTogglerSt is actually a mixture of Toggler and bToggler, the purposes remain the same.
-#### - Detailed instructions:
-Connect a clock source.

-When ARM input is triggered (arm on), the L+(R) inputs will start to be routed to L+(R) outputs on next clock detection (according to ASR envelope values) and GATE output will provide a high state.

-Then, with another ARM triggering (arm off) the routing will stop on next clock detection and GATE output will go low.

-If ARM is triggered again before clock detection it will abort arming (unarm).

-Attack, Sustain and Release knobs set the envelope of the routed signals.

-A, S, R CVinputs are added to respective knob values.

-If L or (R) inputs are not connected, L and (R) outputs will provide just the envelope, so a mono signal can be connected to L input to route it to L output and nothing connected to (R) input to have the envelope on (R) output.

-A trigger on RESET input will reset the toggle state.

-NOTE: input triggers are considered high when greater than 0v.

 ## Credits
 The Component Library graphics for these modules are copyright © VCV and licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)